 Table of Contents

 Vendor financing stems from its use in private equity.
-It gained popularity after the Great Recession, when there was less cash in the market.
-To address such issue, several private equity firms started financing the buyers of their assets.
+It gained popularity after the Great Recession when there was less cash in the market.
+To address such an issue, several private equity firms started financing the buyers of their assets.